levisstrauss/maintenance-project-frontend/README.md

     Some with the default image and some with the image uploaded by the tenant.
 ![Tenant dashboard](images/19.png)

-    Let's go and complete some of the first two as Maintenance Stuff
+    Let's go and complete some of the first two as Maintenance Staff
 ![Tenant dashboard](images/20.png)

     Let's see the result in the tenant dashboard